minettebrink/image-to-video/tutorial.md

 ```
 pnpx sv create myapp
 ```
-Select `SvelteKit minimal`, `Yes, using TypeScript syntax`, no need to add anything to the project, and `pnpm` as package manager.
+Select `SvelteKit minimal`, `Yes, using TypeScript syntax`, no need to add anything to the project, and select `pnpm` as package manager.
 ```
 cd myapp
 pnpm install
 pnpm run dev
 ```
-2. set up the backend FastApi
+2. Setup the backend in a separet directory, install FastApi,
 ```
 pip install "fastapi[standard]"
 ```
-and to run it locally
+and to run it locally.
 ```
 fastapi dev main.py
 ```